There are currently more than 30 drugs approved to fight HIV (PDF - 5.3 MB). However, these drugs:

 - Do not cure HIV or AIDS

-Hence prevention is the best treatment.
+Prevention is the best option.

 HIV drugs keep the virus from multiplying in the body.
 This helps to keep people with an HIV infection from developing AIDS and helps them live longer, healthier lives.
 However, it is still possible to transmit the virus to others, and people must continuously take the antiretroviral drugs to stay healthy.